-A grant is a form of financial aid that does not need to be repaid.
+A grant is a type of financial aid that does not need to be repaid.
 Apply for each year by completing the FAFSA.
-If you are eligible for grant aid, your package may include a combination of Federal, State and Institutional grants.
+If you are eligible for grant aid, your package may include a combination of federal, state and university grants.

-Work-Study is a great way to earn money and gain valuable work experience.
+Work-study is a great way to earn money and gain valuable work experience.
 Financial need is required to be eligible.
-If you are awarded work-study, you will be responsible for finding and applying for a position.
+If you receive work-study, you will be responsible for finding and applying for a position.
 A searchable job database is available that includes a wide variety of employment opportunities on and off campus.
-Watch our work-study video to learn the basics.

 In addition to your financial aid, there are other options to help pay for college, such as PLUS loans, payment plans and savings.